ovity/octotree/README.md

 * Navigate to any GitHub repository (or just refresh this page as an example)
 * The code tree should show on the left-hand side of the screen

-## Install on Firefox, Safari and Opera
+## Install on Safari and Opera
 You can install the prebuilt extensions located in the [dist](https://github.com/buunguyen/octotree/tree/master/dist) folder.
 For security reason, only download Octotree from this location.

-* Safari: drag `octotree.safariextz` to the browser and follow the instructions
+* Safari: drag `safari.safariextz` to the browser and follow the instructions
-* Opera: drag `octotree.nex` to the browser and follow the instructions
+* Opera: drag `opera.nex` to the browser and follow the instructions

 ## GitHub access token
 Octotree uses [GitHub API](https://developer.github.com/v3/) to retrieve repository metadata.
 By default, it makes unauthenticated requests to the GitHub API.
 However, there are two situations when requests must be authenticated: